X-y-l/python_scripts/README.txt

-A random folder of some of the things I've worked on (Definitely not just for hacktoberfest :) )
+A folder of some of the random python projects I've created.